Towards Trusted and Intelligent Cyber-Physical Systems: A Security-by-Design Approach: Towards Trusted and Intelligent Cyber-Physical Systems

-Next, to facilitate an abstract view of overall phenomena, DTs must support the correlation of different DTs associated with different physical sub-components.
-For this purpose, the unified data and the aggregated data from multiple DTs or replicas through {\it composability} is accumulated at {\it data fusion}.
-Moreover, auxiliary data (such as supply chain data) can also be provided.
-Finally, the fused data is inputted back to the physical asset to carry out the physical-digital mapping through data sync.
+Next, to facilitate an abstract view of the overall phenomena, DTs must support the correlation of different instances of DTs associated with different physical sub-components.
+For this purpose, multiple instances of DTs, where each instance mirrors a physical asset and/or activity, can be aggregated at {\it composability} to mimic the bigger picture of the physical world.
+Moreover, auxiliary data (user- or application-specific data) can also be provided.
+Finally, the fused data is inputted to the physical asset to carry out the physical-digital mapping through data sync.
 Thus, data interoperability and integration provide a more consistent, comprehensive, and accurate representation than the single perspective of data.